Notice from the Hospital

 Director: Professor Yoshihiro Kimata (Plastic Surgery)

-Vice-Director: Associate Professor Shin Kariya (Otorhinolaryngology and Head and Neck Surgery)
+Vice-Director(Medical): Professor Mizuo Ando (Otorhinolaryngology and Head and Neck Surgery)

-Deputy-Director: Lecturer Nobuyoshi Mizukawa (Oral and Maxillofacial Reconstructive Surgery)
+Deputy-Director: Lecturer Nobuyoshi Mizukawa (Department of Oral and Maxillofacial Reconstructive Surgery)